Stuart-D-King/homer_segmentation/README.md

 #### Model Development
 Because HOMER does not currently have a way of tracking which of its software users have become microgrid implementers, I explored various unsupervised clustering algorithms to model the underlying structure of the data.
 K-means is a common clustering algorithm that groups data according to existing similarities.
 However, because the similarity metric used in k-means is the computed euclidean distance between each data point and the centroids of each cluster, the k-means algorithm is not appropriate for non-numerical data.
 A more appropriate clustering algorithm is **k-modes**.
 K-modes is an extension of k-means, however, instead of calculating distance, it quantifies the total number of mismatched categories between two objects: the small the number, the more similar the two objects.
 In addition, k-modes uses modes instead of means, in which the mode is a vector of elements that minimizes the dissimilarities between the vector and an individual data point.

 Other unsupervised clustering algorithms were also tested on the data, including **hierarchical agglomerative clustering** and **gaussian mixture models**.
 To test these algorithms, I used one-hot encoding to further transform the feature space into binary/dummy variables.
 Both algorithms produced clustered results, however, the interpretability of the clusters was compromised due to the inherent non-numerical nature of the data.
 For this reason, I settled on k-modes as the algorithm to formulate my findings.
-You can read more about k-modes clustering in Zhexue Huang's research paper on the topic.
+You can read more about k-modes clustering in Zhexue Huang's [reasearch paper](http://arbor.ee.ntu.edu.tw/~chyun/dmpaper/huanet98.pdf) on the topic.

 Once the cluster algorithm was selected, I needed to determine the appropriate amount of clusters to segment the data.
 In k-means clustering, it is common to perform a dimensionality reduction technique such as principle component analysis (PCA) to plot the resulting clusters in a two dimensional space to visually confirm clustering is taking place.
 However, because applying PCA to categorical data is generally regarded as unwise, I instead opted to calculate a silhouette score based on a hamming distance metric for a range of cluster quantities to settle on the most appropriate number of customer segments.
 When calculating the silhouette coefficient, the best possible value is 1, indicating all data points are perfectly grouped and there are no overlapping clusters.
 A coefficient of 0 implies overlapping clusters, and negative values suggest that a sample has been assigned to the wrong cluster.
 Based on the below plot of scores, I decided to cluster my data into four clusters.
 I selected k=4 because the silhouette score was the highest for this number of clusters, and it made intuitive sense based on my understanding of HOMER's customer base.